shibani2004/shibani2004/README.md

 ##  ABOUT ME

-I am an MCA student from India with a strong interest in web development and problem-solving.
-I enjoy learning new concepts and applying them through beginner-friendly projects.
-My focus is on building a solid foundation in programming and development skills.
 I believe in continuous learning and steady improvement.
 I am working towards growing as a confident and capable software developer.

 -  MCA student from India
 -  Interested in **Web Development**